 Infosys has no legacy of AI, so it is difficult to see how, never having been prominent in something, this can be considered “legacy.”

 Using SAP’s Definition of SAP…Against SAP?

 It is curious to see Vishal call his previous employer’s legacy or having a great deal of legacy.
-If Vishal thought this, then why was he selling people on the idea that Infosys was the future of AI?
+If Vishal thought this, why was he selling people on the idea that Infosys was AI’s future?
 Well, because he was working for Infosys at the time.
 So, when working for Infosys, Vishal trumps up the 150,000 developers (only a small portion are focused on AI BTW, which he never explained), then when pitching his startup, all of this is now legacy, and one needs to start from a blank sheet of paper.
 Vishal did not leave Infosys because he concluded that Infosys was “legacy,” he lost some political battle that got very public and very nasty.